esthergu/esthergu.github.io/_pages/research.md

 *Univ.
 Michigan, Advised by Prof.Chad Jenkins, Jan.
 2019 - Apr.
 2019*

 <details><summary>Abstract</summary>Garbage classification has always been a focus in environmental protection research.
-According to a study by Columbia University, Americans trash seven pounds of material per person every single day—that is 2,555 pounds of material
+According to a study by Columbia University, Americans trash seven pounds of material per person every single day—that is 2,555 pounds of material per person per year.
+A large proportion of waste materials are ultimately dumped into landfills or
+burned by incinerators.
+This one-way treatment without discrimination heavily pollutes our environment and wastes recyclable resources.
+Changes can be made by us.
+Our team plans to design an autonomic garbage classification robot which is capable of detecting object, recognizing type of garbage, and putting it into the right category.
+With the help of robots, we are able to improve the garbage sorting process, reducing recyclable waste and the cost of human resource.
+Our project is intended to stimulate our imagination, to test new concepts that may solve problem with overflowing garbage of the future.</details>

 <iframe src="https://www.youtube.com/embed/doEAyVBbbBg" allowfullscreen="allowfullscreen" width="336" height="188" frameborder="0"></iframe>